-- identify existing skills and how they transfer to a new job or industry. - explore goals and motivations - improve digital literacy skills, including: - using technology found in different workplaces - setting up and using an email account - o setting up and using a myGov or Workforce Australia account - better understand job opportunities in the local area and the different strategies needed to search for these jobs - prepare job applications and resumes that are tailored to a specific role or range of jobs - practice interview techniques, both face-to-face and online - develop an individual plan that includes steps on how to market themselves to employers and boost their chances of getting a job.
+- identify existing skills and how they transfer to a new job or industry. - explore goals and motivations - improve digital literacy skills, including: - using technology found in different workplaces - o setting up and using an email account - setting up and using a myGov or Workforce Australia account

-• CTA Providers will make CTA available as an Activity in the Department's IT System.
+- better understand job opportunities in the local area and the different strategies needed to search for these jobs - prepare job applications and resumes that are tailored to a specific role or range of jobs - practice interview techniques, both face-to-face and online - develop an individual plan that includes steps on how to market themselves to employers and boost their chances of getting a job.

-- Parent Pathways Providers will determine the suitability of the Parent participating in the course by considering the benefits of the course. - Parent Pathways Providers, via the Activity Management screen, will establish a CTA Activity for the Parent (the referral) and select the appropriate schedule. - Once the CTA Provider receives the referral, the CTA provider will contact the Parent. - Parent Pathways Providers should not mark placement as confirmed. - CTA Providers will record Participants' commencement and attendance. - Once the Parent has completed the course, the Parent Pathway Provider will participate in a Personal Hand Over with the CTA Provider where they will discuss the Parent's next steps and be given an updated resume and career pathway plan.
+- CTA Providers will make CTA available as an Activity in the Department's IT System. - Parent Pathways Providers will determine if the CTA course is suitable for the Parent and whether they will benefit from participating in the course. - Parent Pathways Providers, via the Activity Management screen, will establish a CTA Activity for the Parent (the referral) and select the appropriate schedule. - Once the CTA Provider receives the referral, the CTA provider will contact the Parent. - Parent Pathways Providers should not mark placement as confirmed. - CTA Providers will record Participants' commencement and attendance. - Once the Parent has completed the course, the Parent Pathway Provider will participate in a Personal Hand Over with the CTA Provider where they will discuss the Parent's next steps and be given an updated resume and career pathway plan.